hardrock100/hardrock100.github.io/docs/runners_manual_2021/covid.md

 We all look forward to a fun, relaxed atmosphere celebrating a return after 2 years of Hardrock cancellations, yet we also appreciate that things will look a little different.

-Our approval to hold this run is contingent on following these protocols recommended by our permitting authorities and specifically the San Juan, Hinsdale, Ouray and San Miguel County public health officials.
+Our approval to hold this run is contingent on following these protocols recommended by our permitting authorities and specifically the [Colorado Department of Public Health](https://covid19.colorado.gov/).
 We appreciate you playing your part.

 Those not cooperating will be asked to leave and could be subject to disqualification or barred from entering future Hardrocks.
 Runners are responsible for the actions of their crew/pacers.
 The intent of these protocols matters more than exact wording – so please don’t look for loopholes – and do your best to embrace the changes and our need to manage everyone’s safety.

 For purposes of the run, we consider your “household” to be the runner together with their crew/pacers.
 We ask social distancing by household under that definition, and leave it to individual runners if they want further restrictions within their household.

-These protocols are in line with current national, state and local regulations.
-They are subject to change if regulations are updated.
+Due to the uncertainty of the COVID-19 Pandemic thisplan is subject to change and subject to modifications based on current conditions and public health orders.

+COVID-19 testing is available To request a COVID-19 test, call San Juan County Public Health: 970-387-0242.

 ### Major Elements:
 * Masks must be worn at all times.
 Exceptions are limited (below)